Jcousins01/ShortsBlock/PRIVACY.md

 ## Local Storage

-ShortsBan only stores data locally in your browser:
+ShortsBlock only stores data locally in your browser:
 - Session block count (resets when browser closes)
 - Last block token (for notification management)